typedb/typedb-docs/03-client-api/01-java.md

 - [Aggregate](../11-query/06-aggregate-query.md)

 ## Logging
-By default, Client Java uses `logback` to print errors and debugging info to standard output.
+By default, Client Java uses Logback to print errors and debugging info to standard output.
 As it is quite verbose, we recommend that in most scenarios you create a Logback configuration file and set the minimum log level to ERROR.
 You can do so with the following steps:

 1. Create a file in your `resources` path (`src/main/resources` by default in a Maven project) named `logback.xml`.
 2. Copy the following document into `logback.xml`: